Last Updated on 14th January 2023

 If you log into Rust and see a message that your account is banned or blocked, or your connection is blocked, you are most likely IP banned.

 What is an IP Ban on Rust?

-Getting IP Banned on Rust means that the Rust servers are configured to block requests from players with certain IP addresses.
-It is widely used to punish players who break the rules.
+Getting IP Banned on Rust means that the Rust servers are configured to block player requests with specific IP addresses.

 How long do IP bans last on Rust?

 The duration of an IP ban on Rust is usually unknown.
 Your ban’s appeal chance and time also depend on the follow-up actions you take and the reason you got banned in the first place.